adedomin/csc341-project/gym.md

 city        VARCHAR(20) n/a        The city.

-person_t    VARCHAR(1)  n/a        A char that determines if the user
+person_t    PTYPE       n/a        A char that determines if the user
                                    is an employee or customer.

 since       Date        n/a        A date describing when they were a